sdmans/todolist-ng-firebase/README.md

  __Password:__ testpw
  2. Use the input field under "Add a To Do item" and click the "Add Item" button below.

- 3. The section below under your To Do List will populate with the new item.
+ 3. The section, under [email address]'s To Do List will populate with the new item.

-4. Test the different buttons below your to do items.
-Here's a description for each button! \
+4. Test the different buttons below each of your to do items.
+Here's a description for each button!

-__Complete__: Complete the item, removing it from the To Do List and adding it to the Completed List Section. \
+__Complete__: \ Complete the item, removing it from the To Do List and adding it to the Completed List Section.

-__Edit__: Toggle to the edit view which allows you to edit the Item as an input field.
+__Edit__: \ Toggle to the edit view which allows you to edit the Item as an input field.
 This will be populated with the current text be default.
-Press Save or Cancel to make changes and toggle back to the original view for the item. \
+Press Save or Cancel to make changes and toggle back to the original view for the item.

-__Delete__: Remove the item from your To Do List completely. \
+__Delete__: \ Remove the item from your To Do List completely.

-__Undo__: Only available for completed items.
+__Undo__: \ Only available for completed items.
 Will add the item back to the To Do List.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.1.